How to Avoid Sugar in Your Food?

 The problem lies with food items that have added sugar in them, such as cake, cookies, candies, soft drinks, flavored drinks, energy drinks.
 Some items that don’t taste sweet may also contain added sugar — think ketchup, cured meat, or packaged soups.

-Consuming sugar in this form not only affects your blood sugar levels, but may contribute to the development of heart disease, obesity, and diabetes through increased weight gain, chronic inflammation and blood pressure.
-To put it simply, more the intake of large amounts of added sugar, the more may be the risk of diseases.
+Consuming sugar in this form affects your blood sugar levels.
+It may contribute to the development of heart disease, obesity, and diabetes through increased weight gain, chronic inflammation, and blood pressure.
+To put it simply, the greater the intake of added sugar, the more the risk of diseases may be.

 So, how do we not fall prey to added sugar?
 Here’s a list of strategies you can use to understand how to avoid sugar in your food.

 Say no to sugary beverages